HomeBlog

 Demonstration of a bicep curl exercise

 A bicep curl is a weightlifting exercise that targets the biceps muscles.
 It can also be used to describe the motion of flexing or bending the elbow.
-This exercise can be done with dumbbells, barbells, resistance bands or without weight.
+This exercise can be done with dumbbells, barbells, resistance bands, or without weight.

 What Muscles Are Used with a Bicep Curl?